munificent/game-programming-patterns/book/update-method.markdown

 ## When to Use It

 If the <a href="game-loop.html" class="pattern">Game Loop</a> pattern is the
-best thing since sliced bread, then this pattern is its butter.
+best thing since sliced bread, then the Update Method pattern is its butter.
 A wide swath of games featuring live entities that the player interacts with use this pattern in some form or other.
-If the game has space marines, dragons, martians, ghosts, or athletes, there's a good chance it uses this pattern.
+If the game has space marines, dragons, Martians, ghosts, or athletes, there's a good chance it uses this pattern.

 However, if the game is more abstract and the moving pieces are less like living